Military Retirement in Georgia: Complete 2026 Tax Guide

 Why Georgia Is Excellent for Military Retirement

-Georgia is one of the most tax-friendly Southern states for military retirees, especially for those age 62 and older.
-The state offers a generous retirement income exclusion of up to $105,000 (age 65+) that applies to all retirement incomeβmilitary pensions, civilian pensions, and investment income.
+Georgia is one of the most tax-friendly Southern states for military retirees, and it got better in 2026.
+House Bill 266 lets military retirees of any age exclude up to $65,000 of military retired pay, and retirees 62 and older also get the general retirement income exclusion for other income.
 Most military retirees will pay zero state income tax on their retirement pay.

 Georgia hosts major military installations including Fort Moore (formerly Fort Benning), Fort Stewart, Robins AFB, and Kings Bay Naval Submarine Base.
 With a cost of living 10% below the national average, warm climate, no income tax on Social Security, and access to world-class VA healthcare, Georgia offers one of the best quality-of-life-to-cost ratios in the South.